abdullahzulfiqar785/CloudBookWriting/README.md

 ​use command: python manage.py runserver by default port will be 8000 but you can specify any other port number like (python manage.py runserver 9000)

+**Run the tests**
+Make sure to activate the virtual environment
+​use command: pytest